 Graduate Student Workshop

 The Graduate Student Workshop is a forum in which graduates students come together to present their work among their peers.
-GSW is open to all graduate students, as well as others' to the discretion of the speaker.
+GSW is open to all graduate students, as well as others at the discretion of the speaker.

 Minorities and Philosophy (MAP)